What is the MHEC?

 Is use of MHEC contracts mandatory?

-Answer: Member schools determine their own purchasing policies.
-While there are schools that have made purchasing from MHEC contracts a requirement, purchasing decisions are at each member’s discretion.
+Answer: Member organizations determine their own purchasing policies.
+While there are some that have made purchasing from MHEC contracts a requirement, purchasing decisions are at each member’s discretion.

 How does group purchasing save time and create efficiencies for members?